GoogleCloudPlatform/dataflow-video-analytics/README.md

 ## Object Detection in Video Clips
-Customers in the alarm monitoring, television, insurance and other industries are producing large volumes of unstructured  data and are looking for solutions for augmenting unstructured data streams with other streams of events (for example, motion sensor events) and building analytical solutions to drive their operations and reporting.
+Many customers across various industries  are producing large volumes of unstructured  data and are looking for easy to use streaming solutions to  analyze in near real time.
 For example, alarm monitoring companies want to augment motion sensor data with the analysis of video clips (and, eventually, live video feeds) to determine if a dispatch of a security team to a customer’s premises is justified and therefore reduce the false positive rate that drives the costs of their operations up.
+This section of this repo highlights how you can use this pipeline to detect objects in large scale video clips and customize the Json response for downstream systems to consume.

+For testing purpose, we use this [dataset](https://www.kaggle.com/kmader/drone-videos) from Kaggle collected from drone video clips.

 ### Reference Architecture Using Video Intelligence API
  ![ref_arch](diagram/video_blog_diagram.png)